-Stefano Sacanna's study "Patchy Particles Made by Colloidal Fusion" (doi:10.1038/nature23901) is a hot topic, picked up by the RSC's Chemistry World and the science news aggregator Phys Org, among other publications.
+Stefano Sacanna's Nature study "Patchy Particles Made by Colloidal Fusion" (doi:10.1038/nature23901) is a hot topic, picked up by the RSC's Chemistry World, science news aggregator Phys Org and online trade publication 3D Print, among others.
 The authors of the study are graduate students Zhe Gong, Theodore Hueckel, Korean colleague Gi-Ra Yi and Sacanna.

 To read the full Nature article, click here.

 To read the NYU Research Highlight synopsis, click here.